 Now you can go ahead and put in some of those key terms that you create way back in Part 1.
 Like this:

-You can use the drop-down menus to choose whether you connect your key terms with AND or OR and then you could just go ahead and click on the "Search" button and you would get results.
+You can use the drop-down menus to choose whether you connect your key terms with AND, OR, or NOT.
+Remember to keep synonyms on the same line.
+Then you could just go ahead and click on the "Search" button and you would get results.

 But!
-If you scroll a little further down the search page, to a section called "Search Options," you will find some check boxes that make your searches even better.
+If you scroll a little further down the search page, to a section called "Limit your results," you will find some check boxes that make your searches even better.

 Bet you didn't know that check boxes could be important, did you?
 Well, these two are.